 - If any officer or at-large member of the Board of Directors assumes a new position that would render him or her ineligible for membership in the Association, the office or seat shall be declared vacant, and the vacancy shall be filled as provided in these By-Laws.
 Any decision regarding ineligibility for membership shall be made by the Board of Directors.

-(b) Contributing Sponsorship: $1,250.00 over a period of one (1) year, subject to the approval of the Board of Directors.
+(b) Contributing Sponsorship: No less than $1,000.00 over a period of one (1) year, subject to the approval of the Board of Directors.

 Conference and Meetings